-Myofascial Release (or simply MFR) refers to the safe and effective massage technique employed manually to stretch the fascia, a thin sheath of fibrous tissue enclosing a muscle, and release the bonds between fascia, muscle, bones, and the skin.
+Myofascial Release (or simply MFR) refers to the safe and effective chiropractic massage technique employed manually to stretch the fascia, a thin sheath of fibrous tissue enclosing a muscle, and release the bonds between fascia, muscle, bones, and the skin.

-Many disease conditions benefit from myofascial release.
+Many conditions benefit from myofascial release.
 These may include back pain (the most common medical complain of more than 31 million Americans), orthopedic conditions, cerebral palsy (the impaired muscle movement coordination due to damage to the brain before or at birth), and even tinnitus (the ringing or buzzing sound within the ear).

 Pain usually occurs because of unwanted bonding due to postural stress, inflammation, injury, or lack of full active range of motion.
 As explained by a study published by the International Journal of Health Sciences and Research, in an attempt to support the body, the systems bonds with their neighboring structures.
 Body parts that designed to function as a separate organ adhere to other structures for support resulting in their impairment to freely slide over one another, and, of course, pain.